October 20, 2021

 *These tests can only be ordered by a healthcare provider and may be covered by insurance.

 Genetic Counseling Services

 Genetic testing can be stressful and confusing.
 In general, tested individuals do not have direct access to healthcare professionals trained in genetics and counseling that can help explain what their test results mean for themselves and their family members.
 Invitae has an extensive list of genetic counseling resources on its website.
-Customers can speak with a board-certified genetic counselor by phone after they have received their testing results at no additional cost.
+Additionally, customers can speak with a board-certified genetic counselor by phone after receiving their testing results at no additional cost.

 Invitae accepts insurance from most health plans.
-The process is intended to be simple as the company works directly with the insurance companies to coordinate payment, otherwise known as filing a claim to insurers, and this usually results in patients paying $0 to $100 out of pocket.
+The process is intended to be simple as the company works directly with the insurance companies to coordinate payment, otherwise known as filing a claim to insurers.
+This usually results in patients paying $0 to $100 out of pocket.
 Most insurance companies will cover tests ordered by a physician for diagnostic purposes.
-For example, tests to determine if a hereditary condition could be passed to future children, understand the genetic cause of unexplained symptoms, or to better understand an inherited disease.
+These may include tests to determine if a hereditary condition could be passed to children, understand the genetic cause of unexplained symptoms, or to better understand an inherited disease.

 Some Invitae customers, as well as customers of other clinical genetic testing services, have discussed getting “hit with surprising bills.”
-This happens because different insurance companies choose to reimburse different genetic tests and sometimes may only cover part of a test.
-Other insurance companies may not reimburse a test at all if they don’t deem it “medically necessary.”
+This happens because different insurance companies reimburse different genetic tests and sometimes only cover part of a test.
+In addition, other insurance companies may not reimburse a test at all if they don’t deem it “medically necessary.”